There are just so many great places to backpack in Europe that it can be a challenge to narrow down your bucket list.

 Ios is quite simply paradise for backpackers in Europe.
 This small island is almost as beautiful as its more famous neighbors Mykonos and Santorini (which I hated, by the way).
 But prices are a fraction of what you’ll find in the more Insta-famous Greek islands.

 Spend your days riding a moped around the island and swimming in azure waters.
 After enjoying a picture-perfect sunset, get dressed up for a night out on the town.
 Just try to make it home before sunrise (or, you know, don’t!).
+And, of course, be sure to travel safe and consider getting travel insurance for your Greek trip.

 Pro tip: my favorite budget place to stay is the amazing Francesco’s hostel, who stunning vistas and friendly vibe make it one of my favorite hostels on the planet.
 It has pretty affordable prices considering its incredible vistas of the water!